carpenlc/Replication-on-Demand-Cache-Accelerator/README.md

 # Replication-on-Demand-Cache-Accelerator
 This is an optional component associated with the "Replication on Demand" project that populates and maintains a Redis cache for use in increasing the performance of the overall application.
 It's main use is caching pre-computed file hashes.
-The software is compiled via Maven into an executable JAR file.
+The software is compiled via Maven into a command-line-based JAR file.

 ## Installing Redis
 The Replication-on-Demand application is deployed to redundant Linux servers running RHEL6.